CADmium-Co/CADmium/README.md

 ## TODO for MVP (0.1 Release)

 - [ ] Sketching
-  - [ ] Ability to create a new sketch on a plane
+  - [x] Ability to create a new sketch on a plane
-  - [ ] Ability to create a sketch on the face of a solid
   - [x] New Rectangle Tool
   - [x] Ability to select and delete points/lines/circles/constraints
   - [x] Bind (l) to line and (c) to circle and (r) to rectangle
   - [x] Allow snapping to Origin
   - [x] Adjust point snapping to be zoom invariant
+  - [x] Show line/circle/arc previews before committing to them
   - [ ] Faster way to select lots of lines/arcs/circles
-  - [x] Show line/circle/arc previews before committing to them
+  - [ ] Ability to create a sketch on the face of a solid
   - [ ] Ability to create and modify constraints
   - [ ] Automatic solving of constraints (hide the step/solve buttons)
   - [ ] Handle point on line constraints and resulting face geometry
   - [ ] Fix crash that occurs when two lines overlap but don't intersect
   - [ ] Allow some lines to be construction lines
 - [ ] Extrusion
-  - [ ] Ability to create a new extrusion and select faces for it
+  - [x] Ability to create a new extrusion and select faces for it
+  - [x] Configure extrusion depth
+  - [x] Configure extrusion faces
+  - [ ] Automatically merge parts that are touching
+  - [ ] Remove webbing for parts that are surrounded by other parts
   - [ ] Configure an extrusion to subtract, add, or create new solids
-  - [ ] Configure extrusion depth
-  - [ ] Configure extrusion faces
   - [ ] Stabilize face identification so that it doesn't jump around when you make sketch changes
 - [ ] Revolution
   - [ ] Same as extrusion
 - [ ] Project
+  - [x] Default to completely empty project
+  - [x] Buttons to zoom to Planes
   - [ ] Ability to rename the project
   - [ ] Ability to create and delete entire workbenches
   - [ ] bind ctrl + s to .cadmium export, and ctrl + o to .cadmium import
-  - [x] Default to completely empty project
   - [ ] Constantly save .cadmium file to localStorage, and offer to re-open the last saved project in case you accidentally close the tab
   - [ ] Natural UX for when a link truly breaks
   - [ ] Orientation cube in upper right (replace Gizmo)
-  - [x] Buttons to zoom to Planes
 - [x] Debug
   - [x] On wasm crash, show a helpful error in the console
   - [x] On wasm crash, include some way to emit the sequence of events that created the crash so I can easily repro errors that other generate